tintin10q/csai_ml_final_summary/ML_final_summary.md

 With this feature selection technique you look at each feature individually and **remove features** that do not have a **significant relationship** to the target.
 You can either say keep 20 features with the highest confidence, or you could say keep the features with a confidence value higher than a threshold.
 How to get confidence is related to the ANOVA method.
 The idea of this technique is to keep features that have a high statistical significance to the target.
 You can use f-value or **mutual information** (not linear).
 Or you can calculate both.

 ### Model based selection
 This is for getting the best fit for a particular model.
 Ideally you do an exhaustive search over all possible combinations but this is not feasible as it would take too long.
-Thats why you use heuristics.
+That's why you use heuristics.
 But this is lasso regression or linear models, tree based models.
 You can also do **multivariate models** those are linear models that assume linear relation.
 The idea of this technique is to just try a lot of combinations of features and find out based on the results and heuristics which combination works the best.

 ### Iterative approach
 Start with the most important feature and keep adding until you have the amount of features that you want.
 This is used more for statistical models.
 You can also do this backwards were you drop features the least important features until you have the amount you need.